PythonForMatlabProgrammers/PythonForMatlabProgrammers/docs/03-Control-Structures.md

 are two types of generators.

 -   First is a *generator function*, which is a user-defined function that provides a sequence much like an iterable does.
-Generator syntax, however, is much simpler than iterable syntax.
-We're not ready to discuss generator functions in depth, but for now know that you can easily create functions that produce a sequence of items one element at a time.
+In deference to space contraints, we'll skip an example here, and just describe what a generator functions does.

+    A typical function performs
+    computations and then returns a result.
+A generator function is nearly identical in structure, but ends with a *yield* statement rather than a *return* statement.
+The yield statement interrupts a loop, e.g., a for-loop or a while-loop, and returns one item of a sequence.
+The function state is held in memory; any subsequent call to the function produces the next item of that sequence.
+This process of generating sequence items continues until the sequence is exhausted.
+Generator functions are useful because they are highly efficient both in computational performance and memory usage.

 -   The second type of generator is the *generator expression*.
 These employ list comprehensions and iterables to create an expression which can later be